Crane1195/DIYB0XX/README.md

 The code folder includes the most up to date software for flashing to an Arduino and credit to its contributors.

-If sharing any of the files/information found here, give credit to their original creators.
+If sharing any of the files/information found here, give credit where credit is due.